skywind3000/vim-quickui/README.md

 Usually the syntax highlighting and cursorline will help you when you are using it to peek symbol definitions.

+The `filename` argument can be provided as a list of strings, if so, preview window will display the content of the list, and `syntax` filed in the `opts` argument can be used for highlighting.

 User can scroll the content in the preview window by:

 ```VimL